-Cancer mortality statistics are based on information from all death certificates filed in the 50 states and the District of Columbia and processed by the National Vital Statistics System (NVSS) at the National Center for Health Statistics (NCHS).
+Cancer mortality statistics are based on information from all death certificates filed in the 50 states and the District of Columbia and processed by CDC's National Center for Health Statistics (NCHS) National Vital Statistics System (NVSS).
 The cancer mortality data were compiled in accordance with World Health Organization (WHO) regulations, which specify that member nations classify and code causes of death in accordance with the current revision of the International Classification of Diseases (ICD).
-Effective with deaths that occurred in 1999, the United States began using the tenth revision of this classification (ICD-10).
+Effective with deaths that occurred in 1999, the United States began using the tenth revision of this classification (ICD-10).1

 Rules for coding the cause(s) of death may require modification when evidence suggests that such modifications will improve the quality of cause-of-death data.
 Before 1999, such modifications were made only when a new revision of the ICD was implemented.
 A process for updating the ICD that allows for mid-revision changes was introduced with ICD-10.
 Minor changes may be implemented every year, while major changes may be implemented every three years.
-Updates to the ICD in 2012 do not have a significant impact on the data on this Web site.
+Updates to the ICD in 2012 do not have a significant impact on the data on this website.

 The ICD not only details disease classification but also provides definitions, tabulation lists, the format of the death certificate, and the rules for coding cause of death.
-Cause-of-death data presented on this Web site were coded by procedures outlined in annual issues of the NCHS Instruction Manuals.
+Cause-of-death data presented on this website were coded by procedures outlined in annual issues of the NCHS Instruction Manuals.